1997 AIME Problems

 Solution:

 Write The factors and differ by the even number so they have the same parity.
-If both are odd, is odd; if both are even, Hence no integer is a difference of two squares.
+If both are odd, is odd; if both are even, is divisible by Hence no integer is a difference of two squares.

 Conversely, every odd number equals and every multiple of say equals (with since ).